 Employing the MEDDIC lead qualification methodology can help here.
 The methodology encourages sales reps to take an upfront approach to prospects and ask qualifying questions like:

-The answers to these questions will tell you if you are talking to the right person or if you need to escalate the conversation to a decision-maker.
+The answers to these questions will tell you if you’re talking to the right person or if you need to escalate the conversation to a decision-maker.

-Once you’ve started a conversation with the decision-maker, it’s time to take them down the customer journey that convinces them to invest in your software.
+Once you’ve started a conversation with the decision-maker, it’s time to take them down the customer journey that convinces them to invest.

 3. Nail the enterprise customer journey